Canada to lead upgraded force in Latvia, but resists calls to meet spending target - Saanich News

 “This is a commitment that the Canadian government is making together with Latvia to work with our allies to move towards and surge to a brigade-level battalion and brigade-level force in Latvia,” Anand told reporters afterward.

-However, the government says it’s too early to confirm whether that will entail deploying additional Canadian troops.
+However, the government said it was too early to confirm how many additional Canadian troops will be deployed.

 The Canadian-led NATO battlegroup in Latvia comprises about 2,000 troops, including 700 Canadians, and is one of eight such combat units based in eastern Europe designed to deter and defend against any Russian invasion.